Waveguide QED toolboxes for universal quantum matter: Introduction

-With recent developments in atom-photon interfaces with photonic crystals \cite{John1990,Kurizki1990,John1996,Hung2013,Thompson2013, Tiecke2014, Goban2014, Goban2015,Hood2016}, there has been significant interest towards assembling quantum many-body systems by garnering the control over individual quantum systems \cite{Lloyd1996,Amico2008, Bloch2008, Kimble2008}.
+With recent developments in atom-photon interfaces with photonic crystals \cite{John1990,Kurizki1990,John1996,Hung2013,Thompson2013, Tiecke2014, Goban2014, Goban2015,Hood2016,Samutpraphoot2020,Dordevic2021}, there has been significant interest towards assembling quantum many-body systems by garnering the control over individual quantum systems \cite{Lloyd1996,Amico2008, Bloch2008, Kimble2008}.
 With the atomic transition frequency residing within the photonic band gap (PBG), the underlying lattice of atoms cannot dissipate propagating waves into the guided modes (GMs) of the photonic structure.
-However, the mere presence of the atoms at sites $i,j$ in a waveguide seeds dynamic defect modes that support stable atom-field bound states in the form of evanescent waves \cite{John1990,Kurizki1990,Douglas2015,Shi2016,Calajo2016}, mediating exchange interaction $\hat{H}_{i,j}\simeq J_{|i-j|}\vec{\hat{\sigma}}^{(i)}\cdot\vec{\hat{\sigma}}^{(j)}$ between the trapped atoms \cite{Gullans2012, Gonzalez-Tudela2015}.
-With auxiliary Raman sidebands and digital time-steps \cite{Lloyd1996}, the phase-amplitude function $J_{|i-j|}$ can be engineered for atoms coupled to 1D and 2D photonic crystals, thereby realizing a wide range of translationally-invariant pairwise models for quantum magnetism \cite{Hung2016}.
-Conversely, photons propagating through the guided modes can exhibit novel quantum transport and many-body phenomena \cite{Hartmann2006,Greentree2006,Ramos2014,Lodahl2017,Pichler2017}, and complex spin-mechanical textures develop through spin-dependent photon-mediated forces \cite{Manzoni2017}.
+However, the mere presence of the atoms at sites $i,j$ in a waveguide seeds dynamic defect modes that support stable atom-field bound states in the form of evanescent waves \cite{John1990,Kurizki1990,Douglas2015,Shi2016,Calajo2016}, mediating exchange interaction $J_{|i-j|}\vec{\hat{\sigma}}^{(i)}\cdot\vec{\hat{\sigma}}^{(j)}$ between the trapped atoms \cite{Gullans2012, Gonzalez-Tudela2015}.
+With auxiliary Raman sidebands and digital time-steps \cite{Lloyd1996}, the phase-amplitude function $J_{|i-j|}$ can be engineered for atoms coupled to 1D and 2D photonic crystal waveguides (PCW), and realize translationally-invariant pairwise models for quantum magnetism, constrained by the dimension of the dielectric \cite{Hung2016}.
+Conversely, photons propagating through the guided mode exhibit novel quantum transport and many-body phenomena \cite{Hartmann2006,Greentree2006,Ramos2014,Lodahl2017,Pichler2017}.

+At the nanoscale, atom-field interaction is modified by the electromagnetic vacuum of the ``dielectric,'' consisting of both the passive photonic structure and the active emitters.
+Such a quantum dielectric is inherently renormalized by the strong coherent and dissipative radiative forces between the atoms.
+Indeed, complex spin-mechanical textures arise through localized spin-dependent photon-mediated forces \cite{Manzoni2017}.
+More generally, nanoscopic quantum forces modify the mechanical ``vacuum" of the atomic motion, where Bogoliubov phonons are distributed across the atomic sample as a collective bath that in turn couples to the spin system.
+Dissipative nature of these forces in PCW may be exploited to stabilize and self-organize new forms of mechanical phases of quantum matter, and complex observables may be constructed for the detection of highly entangled quantum systems.